silx-kit/silx/doc/source/description/sift.rst

    :align: center
    :alt: Benchmark GPU vs CPU

-silx.opencl.sift can also be run on CPU, even running up to 10 times faster than the C++ implementation.
+*silx.opencl.sift* can also be run on CPU, even running up to 10 times faster than the reference C++ implementation.

 .. figure:: img/sift_bench_cpu0.png
    :align: center